mynaparrot/plugNmeet-docs/docs/benchmark.md

 ## Test it yourself

 You do not need our hardware.
 Install with the [Installation Quick Start](/docs/installation), open [Firewall ports](/docs/firewall), then run the commands above starting at `--users 50` and doubling.
 Stop when missed heartbeats rise above 0 or fan-out drops below ~100% — that is your server’s honest limit for that shape.

+### Numbers alone are not enough — join with real browsers

+The load tester tells you the server stayed up.
+Only a human can tell you it *felt* good.
+So do what we did: mix bots with at least **2 real users in normal browsers** in the same room while the run is going.

+- Bots provide the stress (hundreds of joins, chat, whiteboard flood).
+- Real users check what bots cannot: whiteboard sync with your own eyes, video smoothness, audio clarity, and whether clicks feel instant.

+Just open the room URL twice (two laptops, or one laptop + one phone) and use it normally while the bots run.
+If the whiteboard stays in sync and audio/video stays smooth, the numbers and the experience agree.

+### Test from a different zone if you can

+Run the tester and join the real browsers from a different city or network than the server — that adds real internet latency, like your actual audience.
+Our single-server runs did exactly this (server in France, tester in Poland, ~25–30 ms baseline).

+One honest caveat: our managed cluster adds **GEO routing** (users connect to the nearest media region), which is not part of the open-source single-server install.
+So expect higher video latency at distance on a single server — that is geography, not a bug.
+Place media servers close to participants when it matters.

 Related reading: [Scalable Deployment](/docs/developer-guide/scalable-setup) · [Installation](/docs/installation) · [Backend Architecture Deep Dive](/blog/backend-architecture-deep-dive) · [Scaling Architecture Saves Money](/blog/scaling-architecture-saves-money) · [Hosting large-scale events](/blog/hosting-large-scale-events-the-smart-way)